 - “How to Start Saving and Cooking Pumpkin Seeds”: When you’re carving your pumpkins this month, don’t forget about the seeds!
 You can separate them from the pulp and save them for later use.
 Get all the details from Amanda, including how to remove the pumpkin seeds, saving the seeds for planting, and cooking the seeds for your snacking enjoyment!

 - Great Grapes: How to Grow the Popular Fruit Multi-Tasker—Grapes really are the multi-tasker fruit.
 Don’t shy away from trying to grow grapes—they’re worth trying, and grapes aren’t that difficult to grow.
-You don’t have to try to be a professional Napa Valley wine grower—you’re not trying to win the Paris Wine Tasting contest (or maybe you are, so get started with this collection now).
+You don’t have to try to be a professional Napa Valley wine grower—you’re not trying to win the Paris Wine Tasting contest (or maybe you are, so get started with this gardening guide now).
 We cover 12 different grape varieties that will have you making juice and jelly, popping the table varieties in your mouth for a snack, and using your harvest to make main dishes, salads, and desserts!
-Get it all in this collection right now!
+Get it all in this gardening guide right now!

 - Fabulous Fennel: All You Need to Know about Planting, Harvesting, and Cooking this Unique Flavorful Food—Fennel is one of the least understood of all food plants!
 Yes, parts of fennel can have very strong licorice flavor (so, what’s wrong with that, on occasion?)—but you just need to know how to cook all the parts, so that you can enjoy this versatile vegetable (and herb and spice, too!) in all kinds of dishes.
 Find out about the history and background of fennel, along with everything you need to know about growing, harvesting, cooking, and enjoying this flavorful food!
-And try out all of the easy-to-make and tasty recipes—you’re bound to find new favorites that will have you asking yourself why you haven’t grown fennel before—read all about it in this collection now!
+And try out all of the easy-to-make and tasty recipes—you’re bound to find new favorites that will have you asking yourself why you haven’t grown fennel before—read all about it in this gardening guide now!

 - How to Grow Potatoes: Everything About Growing and Enjoying Spuds—Please don’t think of potatoes as just some old common food—they are special, and there are lots of varieties to choose from.
 We cover the details on 18 different potato varieties, and—while they aren’t, botanically speaking, potatoes—we also give you details about 10 sweet potato varieties.
 Learn about soil and fertilizer requirements for potatoes.
 And oh boy, we have lots of easy-to-make and delicious recipes—new twists on potatoes that you’ve probably never tried before.
-You’ll also learn about the history of potatoes, how to weed your potato garden, and how to protect your potatoes from pests and diseases—all in this collection now!
+You’ll also learn about the history of potatoes, how to weed your potato garden, and how to protect your potatoes from pests and diseases—all in this gardening guide now!